Read This First

 Prompt 1: Why does debate still have value when so much public argument is performative?

-The section turns on Clarification rather than conversion, Debate as a public stress test, and Public clarification.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Clarification rather than conversion, Debate as a public stress test, and Public clarification in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 In plain terms: Debate still matters because it forces reasons into public view.

-The important discipline is to keep Clarification rather than conversion distinct from Debate as a public stress test.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Clarification rather than conversion distinct from Debate as a public stress test.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The Value and Limits of Debate should remain connected to a live intellectual practice.
-The response is strongest when the central distinction changes how the reader would question, compare, or revise a neighboring claim.
+The Value and Limits of Debate should remain tied to a live intellectual practice.
+The response earns its keep when the central distinction changes how the reader would question, compare, or revise a neighboring claim.

 1. Clarification rather than conversion: The cleanest standard is not whether one side was defeated, but whether the exchange made the issue more precise for a third party trying to think honestly.